Skip to main content

 What's under construction?
 Nothing right now.

 All towers, including the most recent ones, are on terra firma: B15 (662 Pacific St., aka Plank Road) opened in 2021 and B4 (18 Sixth Ave., aka Brooklyn Crossing) opened, in rolling fashion, in early 2022.
-The B12/B13 towers, now known as 595 Dean Street, began to open in April 2023, but are by no means leased up.
+The B12/B13 towers, now known as 595 Dean Street, began to open in April 2023.

-That deadline surely won't be met, especially since Greenland Forest City Partners pulled back from a plan, announced in May 2022, to begin a crucial platform.
+That deadline won't be met, especially since Greenland Forest City Partners pulled back from a plan, announced in May 2022, to begin a crucial platform.

 What's next?